 Know Who You Are Talking To

-Now if you are on another site where people use words like anthropomorphism freely, then your content should reflect that.
-You don't want to come off as condescending, and you definitely don't want to make the reader feel that you are out of touch.
+Now, if you are on another site where people use words like anthropomorphism freely, then your content should reflect that.
+You don't want to come off as condescending, and you don't want to make the reader feel that you are out of touch.

 A good rule of thumb is to write for what "professional" means in your industry.
 If this means business casual, write accordingly.
 If it means ascots and monocles, write accordingly.

-There will always be critics on both sides of the isle, but as long as you make sure that it adds value to your reader, then you should be okay.
+There will always be critics on both sides of the aisle, but as long as you make sure that it adds value to your reader, then you should be okay.

-If I want to devote some time to reading, then a piece of content that is 2000, plus words might be fine.
-In most cases it is not.
+If I want to devote some time to reading, then a piece of content that is 2000, plus words, might be okay.
+In most cases, it is not.
 Think about it.
 Your eyes are already tired from staring at the computer all day.
-Are you really going to be able to focus on a big block of text?
+Are you going to be able to focus on a big block of text?
 Probably not, and you aren't the only one.

 Some statistics show that people don't even "read" online content: they just scan it.
 It is for this reason that you need to break up your blog into sections so that people can quickly look at it and see if it is something that they want to devote their time to.
 Including links in the body of your article can also help improve the user experience across your website.